RenzoMaggiori/IssueMirror/docs/user-manual/commands/watch.md

 - **Real-time Updates**: Stay informed about new issues and updates in real-time.
 - **Streamlined Workflow**: Manage GitHub issues directly from your Discord server.

+This section explains how to use the `/watch` command, its syntax, and how it integrates with GitHub webhooks to mirror issues into Discord.